sixolet/about/resume.md

 - Co-wrote the DDP (Meteor's data and RPC protocol) version pre-1 specification and implemented many of the necessary framework features to support it
-- In an on-call rotation, fixed operational problems with the hosting environment and the MongoDB deployment it depended on
+- In an on-call rotation, fixed operational problems with the hosting environment and the MongoDB deployment it depends on

 #### StreamBase Systems (now TIBCO) (July 2007 - November 2012)